Baraklava/Manic_Miners/README.md

+Author's note: Currently an issue with Github replaces the "line endings" makes the Levels not load properly.
+As soon as this is fixed ,probably on my end, I will keep updating this regularly.
+In the meantime, join the Discord for the latest builds!

 # Manic_Miners
 Manic Miners is an in-progress complete Rock Raiders remake done in Unreal Engine.
 Play it for free right here, right now!